-Free vs Fee Tipping – What Are You Paying for in Cruise
+Free vs Fee Tipping – What Are You Paying for in Cruise [2023 Updated]

 The price of a cruise is not a one-time fee to cover all your expenses during your vacation.
-It does cover the major expenses such as meals and accommodation, but there are other expenses that you have to pay yourself.
-This article, Free vs Fee – What are you paying for in Cruise, will provide the insights on your cruise vacation.
+It does include significant costs such as meals and accommodation, but there are other expenses that you have to pay yourself.
+This article, Free vs. Fee – What are you paying for in Cruise, will provide insights on your cruise vacation.
 Before getting on your cruise, you need to set aside some cash to cover the extra expenditures so you can enjoy the full cruise experience.

-Here is a breakdown of the items that are “free” and those you must pay while on your cruise.
+Here is a breakdown of the items that are “free” and those you must pay for while on your cruise.

 Food and drinks

 Most cruise ships will offer free dining for all passengers.
 Your cruise fare covers major meals; breakfast, lunch, and dinner.
 Passengers will get their meals served in the main dining room or the buffet venue.
 However, for upscale or specialty restaurants, you will have to pay extra.
 The extra fee can either be a flat rate or per item ordered.
 When it comes to drinks, different cruise lines have different policies regarding beverages.
 Taking the Carnival as an example, non-carbonated drinks are free during meal times, but after mealtime, you have to pay.
 Alcoholic drinks and soda are also not free on most cruises.

 Gratuities or tipping